LonamiWebs/Telethon/client/doc/concepts/botapi-vs-mtproto.rst

 We can compare the two visually:

 .. graphviz::
-    :caption: Communication between a Client and the Bot API
+    :caption: Communication between a Client and the HTTP Bot API

     digraph botapi {
         rankdir=LR;